Tower of David (northeast tower): Early Muslim "Mihrab Dawud" tradition

+Description

-On the site itself, from the top of the Hippicus (or Phasael) Tower, there are good views over the excavations inside the Citadel and out to the Old City, as well as into the distance south and west.
-Of the original tower itself, some sixteen courses of the original stone ashlars can still be seen rising from ground level, upon which were added smaller stones in a later period, which added significantly to its height.
-On the way up, a terrace overlooking the diggings has plaques identifying the different periods of all the remains.
+Of the original tower itself, some sixteen courses of the original stone ashlars can still be seen rising from ground level, upon which further courses of smaller stones were added in a later period, which significantly increased its height.

+On the way up, a terrace overlooking the Citadel excavations has plaques identifying the different periods of all the remains.
 These include part of the Hasmonean city wall, a Roman cistern, and the ramparts of the Umayyad citadel, which held out for five weeks before falling to the Crusaders in 1099.

+From the top of the tower, there are good views over the excavations inside the Citadel and out to the Old City, as well as into the distance south and west.